CJ-Mayes/SportsVizSunday/README.md

 ## Latest Challenges

-Below you can view a rolling 12 months of datasets from our challenges.
+Below you can view a rolling 10 lastest challenges.
 Feel free to explore the repository for any other dataset, we have split them by sport.

 <!-- Team, please amend only to have maximum of the last 12 in here at a time, the data will need to be uploaded and then linked to in brackets
 please make sure that the readme file is made for the new data